Film Shooting Policies

 At 150 Boylston Street

-All reservable rooms and common rooms in Student Activities managed properties (Campus Center at 150 Boylston St. and the Cabaret at 80 Boylston) may be used with permission of Sara Sheckles, Director of Student Activities/Union at 150 Boylston St. (617-824-8680).
+All spaces managed by the Campus Center at 150 Boylston St. and the Cabaret at 80 Boylston may be used with permission the Director of the Campus Center at 150 Boylston St. (617-824-8680).

 V. Small Shoots